Jade Ewen

 Jade Louise Ewen (born 24 January 1988) is an English singer, actress and a former member of the girl group Sugababes.
 She began her singing career in a girl group named Trinity Stone, which signed with Sony BMG in 2005 but disbanded in 2007 without releasing an album.
-In 2009, after winning the right, she represented the United Kingdom in the 2009 Eurovision Song Contest by performing the Andrew Lloyd Webber / Diane Warren penned "It's My Time".
+In 2009, after winning the right, she represented the United Kingdom in the Eurovision Song Contest 2009 by performing the Andrew Lloyd Webber / Diane Warren penned "It's My Time".
 She finished in fifth place.

 Ewen replaced Keisha Buchanan in the group Sugababes in September 2009.
 After becoming a member of the group, the group achieved two UK top-ten singles and a top-fifteen album before disbanding in 2011.

 In 2015, Ewen made her West End debut, playing Vanessa in the original London cast of In the Heights, following a brief run off-West End the previous year.
 She went on to play Princess Jasmine in 2016, as part of the original cast of Disney's production of Aladdin.

 Early life

 Ewen was born on 24 January 1988 and grew up in Plaistow, London, the child of Trevor and Carol Ewen.
 Her mother is Jamaican while her father is Scottish and has Italian ancestry.
 Trevor is blind and partially deaf, while Carol is visually impaired.
 Because of her parents' disabilities, Ewen is a caregiver to both of her parents as well as her two younger siblings, Shereen and Kiel.
-Ewen started singing and taking dance classes before she was even four.
+Ewen started singing and taking dance classes before she was four.
 She attended New City Primary School then Brampton Manor Academy before transferring to the Sylvia Young Theatre School (SYTS) after receiving a scholarship.
 While a student at SYTS, she appeared in the television productions The Bill, Casualty, Mr. Harvey Lights a Candle and The Ghost Hunter.
 At the age of ten, Ewen went to an open audition for The Lion King.
 She was offered the part of Young Nala.